 The respondent said they spent most of their time fishing north of "The Lumps".
 The respondent knew the latitude and longitude coordinates but refused to provide them.
+The location is not in the fishing areas list in Appendix C, so the correct codes are 9999 and 9999.

-If the respondent had said they did not know the coordinates then latitude and longitude should be coded 9998 and 9998.
+If the respondent had said they did not